elixir-europe/biohackathon-europe/registration.md

 hero_image: /img/heroes/hero-flipchart-hall.webp
 hero_darken: true
 reg_text: >
-  Registration is still open for virtual participation. <br>
+  Registration is open for virtual participation. <br>

   Face-to-face places are currently full, but you can still opt to join us online. <br>